Competing Persuaders in Zero-Sum Games: Supplementary Appendix B: Extensions

 A few facts easily carry over from the simultaneous case.
 First, all senders must get utility $0$ in equilibrium (as the game is zero-sum and anyone can fully reveal the state).
 Second, full revelation can be supported as an SPNE outcome in a game with senders moving in any order.
 We can construct such an equilibrium with all senders playing $\Gamma^{FR}$ on path and playing any sequentially rational strategies off path.
 No sender after the first has an incentive to deviate if those upstream from them have not (as the receiver will the learn the state from upstream senders).
 The first sender cannot strictly gain from deviating, as a strict gain would imply a strict loss for a downstream sender; sequential rationality rules this out as the downstream sender can fully reveal the state to avoid a loss.
 As for the simultaneous game, the interesting question is when all equilibria (here SPNE) are fully revealing.
 The following results and discussion clarify the relationship between the our simultaneous model and a sequential version.

-\begin{prop2} If for $u_1,...,u_M$ there is full revelation in every SPNE of the sequential game with the senders moving in some order, then there is full revelation in every equilibrium of the simultaneous game. \end{prop2}
+\textbf{Proposition \ref{prop_seq}.} \emph{If for $u_1,...,u_M$ there is full revelation in every SPNE of the sequential game with the senders moving in some order, then there is full revelation in every equilibrium of the simultaneous game.}

 \begin{proof} We prove the following statement, from which the result follows: if there exists a non-fully revealing equilibrium in the simultaneous game, then, for \emph{any} order of senders, there exists a non-fully revealing SPNE in the sequential game.